Resurrecting a beachfront dream

 The dining room is appointed with several showpieces including an exciting textural wool and silk rug called Occulation from Tai Ping, a Christine Adele Arts custom mica-encrusted wall finish, and a ceiling decoratively accented by a rectangle of applied plaster with an intricate, lacey trellis effect.
 Marge Carson’s glossy dining table is flanked with chairs by the same maker, with backs upholstered in Cassaro’s Java faux leather and trimmed with silver nailheads.
 Donghia Lido drapes fashion the doors and windows, and a Boyd chandelier drips crystal from above for a dazzling, liquid effect.
 Mother-of-pearl Aphrodite tiles from Ruben Sorhegui Tile Distributors, and even the Grizzel and Mann counter stools shimmer with Romo’s Zinc fabric.

 If you’re going for glamour, why stop at the kitchen?
-The cabinetry is custom stained rift cut walnut, polished to a high gloss, by Design Studio by Raymond, while the backsplash flaunts glass mosaic tile in mushroom tones.
+The cabinetry is custom stained rift cut walnut, polished to a high gloss, crafted by Thomas Riley Artisans’ Guild, while the backsplash flaunts glass mosaic tile in mushroom tones.
 The countertops along the perimeter are fabricated with sleek Lumix Quartzite, but softened at the edges to mirror the curvaceous ceiling niche treated with faux gold and sprinkled with applied mica for extra shine.
 Truly the brass ring, the Prometheus light fixture was custom-made by Siglo Moderno.
 Cylindrical columns are treated with mother-of-pearl Aphrodite tiles from Ruben Sorhegui Tile, and even the Grizzel & Mann counter stools shimmer with Romo’s Zinc fabric.

 A posh master bath showcases contemporary custom cabinetry of maple with a painted satin sheen, designed by Collins & DuPont.
 The gleaming countertops and tub surround are made with precious stone from Antolini.
 The Domus Modena floor tiles are inset with Atlantico mosaic accents.
 Ritzy shaped cornices feature a smoked quartz animal print by Romo and beaded rope trim from Osborne & Little.
 A six-arm chandelier with pewter silk shades is from coveted Italian lighting brand Porta Romana.
 The wall and ceiling are custom finished by Christine Adele Arts in iridescent glazed silver.